sandywu198/Phreddit-Project/README.md

 See the three UML design docs in *images/*

 ## Instructions to setup and run project
-Clearly explain the steps required to install and configure necessary packages, for both the server and the client, and the sequence of steps required to get your application running.

 1) Ensure you have installed MongoDB and the MongoDB Shell (mongosh).
 If you have not already done so, follow this link: `https://docs.mongodb.com/manual/administration/install-community/`.